-Warranty service is available by calling our toll-free helpline at 1-888-909-6757 (1-888-90WORKS).
+Warranty service is available by calling our toll-free helpline, 9am to 5pm EST. Monday - Friday at 1-888-909-6757 (1-888-90WORKS).

 TRANSPORTATION CHARGES:

 Transportation charges for the movement of any power equipment unit or attachment are the responsibility of the purchaser.
 It is the purchaser's responsibility to pay transportation charges for any part submitted for replacement under this warranty unless such return is requested in writing by GREENWORKS.